 Lat 15° 31' 60N Long120° 47' 60E San Jose is located at the intersection of Highway 5 and Highway 8 in Nueva Ecija Province in central Luzon in the Philippines.
 San Jose was the terminus of a railroad line connecting to Manila.
 To the north is Digdig.

-This town was the terminus of a railroad from Manila, that the Japanese were using to move troops northward into the mountains and Cagayan Valley for the defense of Luzon.
-Defended by the Japanese Army 10th Infantry Division that took up positions behind the city, not in front of it (toward American lines) as ordered.
-The headquarters of the 2nd Tank Division was located two miles north of San Jose on the highway, defended by 2 tanks, 2 infantry companies and 2 x 75mm guns.
+In early 1945, San Jose was part of the Japanese Army retreat route using the railroad line to move troops from Manila northward to San Jose then northward into the in Cagayan Valley and mountains as part of their defense of Luzon.
+To defend San Jose, the Japanese Army 10th Infantry Division took up positions behind the city, not in front of it (toward American lines) as ordered.
+The 2nd Tank Division headquarters was located two miles north of San Jose on the highway with two tanks, two 75mm guns and two infantry companies.

 Do you have photos or additional information to add?

 June 15, 2019